awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-create.md

    Select this option only if you want to specify different capitalization for the tag key\.
 If you select this option, the capitalization you specified for **Tag Key** overrides the case treatment specified in a parent policy\.

    If a parent policy doesn't exist and you don't select this option, tag keys in all lowercase characters are considered compliant\.
-For more information about parent policies, see [How Policy Inheritance Works](orgs_manage_policies-inheritance.md)\.
+For more information about parent policies, see [How policy inheritance works](orgs_manage_policies-inheritance.md)\.
 **Tip**
-Consider using the example tag policy shown in [Example 1: Define Organization\-wide Tag Key Case](orgs_manage_policies_example-tag-policies.md#tag-policy-example-key-case) as a guide in creating a tag policy that define tag keys and their case treatment\.
+Consider using the example tag policy shown in [Example 1: Define organization\-wide tag key case](orgs_manage_policies_example-tag-policies.md#tag-policy-example-key-case) as a guide in creating a tag policy that define tag keys and their case treatment\.
 Attach it to the organization root\.
 Later, you can create and attach additional tag policies to OUs or accounts to create additional tagging rules\.

 1. For **Tag value compliance**, select the check box if you want to add allowed values for this tag key\.